Home Contact Us FAQ Links Race Results Archives

 Palmerin (GB)

 b c 1816 (Amadis - Orvillina, by Beningbrough).
 Sire Line Eclipse.
 Family 8-a.
 Palmerin, bred by William Wentworth-Fitzwilliam (1748-1833), 4th Earl Fitzwilliam, was a third generation homebred, and half brother to Sandbeck (b c 1818 Catton), the damsire of The Flying Dutchman (br c 1846 Bay Middleton).
-Lord Fitzwilliam was a nephew of Charles Watson-Wentworth, the 2nd Marquess of Rockingham and Prime Minister, whose wealth and property he inherited.
+Lord Fitzwilliam was a nephew of Charles Watson-Wentworth, the 2nd Marquess of Rockingham who was also Prime Minister of England, and whose wealth and property he inherited.
 He bred, among others, the St Leger winner Orville (b c 1799 Beningbrough).
 Palmerin achieved little on the turf, winning two races in four years, but running only at York and Doncaster.
 He broke down in his final race.
 In the stud he got very few mares; his best offspring was his daughter Sister to Righton (ch f 1832), ancestress of the Preakness Stakes winner Knight of Ellerlslie (ch c 1881 Eolus).

 Pangloss (GB)